-2.15.1 Cumbria is an important source for a range of minerals and is self-sufficient in aggregates.
+2.73 Cumbria is an important source for a range of minerals and is self-sufficient in aggregates.
 Some operational quarries in Cumbria also supply other markets, especially in the North West and the North East regions.
-Just under a third of Cumbrian quarries supply national markets, including Wales and Scotland, and three of Cumbria's crushed rock quarries are able to supply high specification aggregates (HSA) that are essential for high skid resistance roadstone used for highway surfacing.
-These are a nationally significant resource.
+Just under a third of Cumbrian quarries supply national markets, including Wales and Scotland, and three of Cumbria's crushed rock quarries are able to supply high specification aggregates (HSA) that are essential for high skid resistance

-- 2.15.2 There are 10 operating sand and gravel quarries within Cumbria, outside of the Lake District National Park (LDNP), 17 operating building stone quarries, of which eight produce aggregates from slate, sandstone and limestone, and 17 operating hard rock quarries, providing limestone, igneous and sandstone rock.
-Two of the hard rock quarries, Shap Beck and Shap Blue, are partly within the LDNP.
-In addition to producing aggregates, four of the limestone quarries supply industrial markets, mostly for burnt lime. - 2.15.3 Cumbria County Council prepared its third Local Aggregates Assessment (LAA) in 2015, jointly with the Lake District National Park Authority.
-The LAA was based on data for the calendar year 2014 collected from mineral operators in Cumbria, and sets in detail the county's position in relation to aggregate supply and demand. - 2.15.4 Permitted reserves of crushed rock in Cumbria, including the Lake District National Park, at the end of 2014 were 137.06 million tonnes (Mt), 10-year average annual sales had been 3.26 Mt, representing a landbank of 42.04 years.
-For land-won sand and gravel, permitted reserves were 9.2 Mt, 10-year annual average sales had been 0.63 Mt, representing a landbank of 14.6 years. - 2.15.5 Production of secondary and recycled aggregates in the county makes a valuable contribution to resource efficiency and the protection of the environment from unnecessary primary extraction.
+- roadstone used for highway surfacing.
+These are a nationally significant resource. - 2.74 There are 10 operating sand and gravel quarries within Cumbria, outside of the Lake District National Park (LDNP), 17 operating building stone quarries, of which eight produce aggregates from slate, sandstone and limestone, and 16 operating hard rock quarries, providing limestone, igneous and sandstone rock.
+Two of the hard rock quarries, Shap Beck and Shap Blue, have the quarry within the LDNP and the infrastructure within the County Council area.
+In addition to producing aggregates, four of the limestone quarries supply industrial markets, mostly for burnt lime. - 2.75 Cumbria County Council prepared its fourth Local Aggregates Assessment (LAA) in 2016, jointly with the Lake District National Park Authority.
+The LAA was based on data for the calendar year 2015 collected from mineral operators in Cumbria, and sets in detail the county's position in relation to aggregate supply and demand. - 2.76 Permitted reserves of crushed rock in Cumbria, including the Lake District National Park, at the end of 2015 were 144.63 million tonnes (Mt), 10-year average annual sales had been 3.21 Mt, representing a landbank of 45.06 years.
+For land-won sand and gravel, permitted reserves were 8.77 Mt, 10-year annual average sales had been 0.63 Mt, representing a landbank of 13.92 years. - 2.77 Production of secondary and recycled aggregates in the county makes a valuable contribution to resource efficiency and the protection of the environment from unnecessary primary extraction.
 There are almost 20 main processing plants in Cumbria, producing alternative aggregates from quarry waste, recycled or reused materials.
 Marine dredged aggregates are landed at Barrow, with small amounts provided by channel maintenance activities at some Cumbrian harbours.

-2.16 Other minerals
+Other minerals

-- 2.16.1 The only gypsum deposits being worked in Cumbria are by underground mining in the Long Marton/Kirkby Thore area.
+- 2.78 The only gypsum deposits being worked in Cumbria are by underground mining in the Long Marton/Kirkby Thore area.
 In recent years, demand for gypsum for plaster and plasterboard has reduced substantially due to the recession.
 Reserves of gypsum at Birkshead mine are consequently still likely to be sufficient for around 15 years, depending on how soon major construction activity recovers.
-Once that mine is exhausted, the remaining resources in that area would have to be worked by surface mining. - 2.16.2 Mudstones are needed to supply Askam-in-Furness brickworks and deposits are only found near the brickworks.
+Once that mine is exhausted, the remaining resources in that area would have to be worked by surface mining. - 2.79 Mudstones are needed to supply Askam-in-Furness brickworks and deposits are only found near the brickworks.
 Output from the brick-making mudstones quarry has significantly reduced due to the recession.
 A planning application to extend the life of its planning permission to 2028, was approved in 2013.